 Where to Eat Oysters

-The Whitstable Oyster Fishery Company, which operates several restaurants and a hotel in Whitstable, can trace its history back to the 1400s and lays claim to being Europe's oldest surviving commercial enterprise.
+The Whitstable Oyster Fishery Company, which operates several restaurants and a hotel in Whitstable, can trace its history back to the late 1700s and (according to some reports) as early as the 1400s.
+The company lays claim to being Europe's oldest surviving commercial enterprise.

 The popularity of Whitstable's native oysters grew for hundreds of years, reaching its apogee in the 1850s, when the company, then a cooperative of local fishermen and oyster farmers, shipped as many as 80 million oysters a year to London's Billingsgate Market.